Fragtality/Fenix2GSX/README.md

 #### Pushback

 - You can request GSX Pushback with the **INT/RAD** Switch.
 It does not make any Difference if you call it that Way or through the GSX Menu.
+- But note: Fenix2GSX will automatically request Pushback (can be disabled) when the Tug was already connected while Boarding was active.
+So watch out 😜
 - **Only** request Pushback **when** it is **neccessary** - i.e. don't call it on Stands where you supposed to roll out!
   - The **realiable** Way to remove the Ground-Equipment is via **Beacon** on such Taxi-Out Stands.
-You can try tro remove the Ground-Equipment by calling **Push-Back via INT/RAD** Switch (only) - but you have the **Chance of being Stuck** because GSX tries to Push-Back on Stand not intended for Push-Back.
+You can try tro remove the Ground-Equipment by calling **Push-Back via INT/RAD** Switch (only) - but you have the **Chance of being Stuck**.
+Some Profile Creators do not know the proper Way to disable Pushback in the Airport Profile (or did not updated their Profile in that Way).
 - The *'Do you want to request Push-Back'* Question will be answered with 'Yes' by Fenix2GSX (if configured)
 - Requesting Pushback is the **latest** Point where you need to **enable the GSX Menu** (=Icon white in the Toolbar) in order to select the Direction and answer all other Questions GSX might have.
 (You can close the Menu with the "X")
 - When the Push is running, you can disable the Menu again - you can use the INT/RAD Switch to Stop or Confirm the Engine Start.